About Us

 Jessica Kochick, President

-Jessica is a high school special education teacher working for Minneapolis Public Schools.
-She got involved with Soo Line as a volunteer and eventually got a plot to grow tomatillos, chili peppers, and peas.
+Jessica is a special education teacher working for Minneapolis Public Schools.
+She got involved with Soo Line Garden as a volunteer and eventually got a plot to grow tomatillos, chili peppers, and peas.
 She has a background in anthrozoology and worked as a policy organizer for a land stewardship nonprofit.
 Jessica puts her interests and experience to use at Soo Line by supporting youth, community education, and advocacy in the garden.

 Regina Brenner